A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: An example

 Note that in this tube, only the first line corresponds to rigid objects.
 The upper arcs cross themselves and thus no not correspond to rigid objects anymore.

 The following picture gives the tube of size $5$, with the corresponding arcs.
 We can notice that in the first four ranks, the arcs do not cross since they match to a rigid object, and this is not the case anymore from rank $5$.

-In order to have clear pictures, we have replaced the monogon inside of $P$ with a simple disk.
+\cor{NB: In order to have clear pictures, we have replaced the inner boundary component inside of $P$, which should be a monogon, with a simple disk.}

 \begin{landscape}

 \end{landscape}